CS-433/ml-project-2-VD-FN-JS/README.md

 However, all the intermediary data are present and are organized as follows:

-1)Processed: Contains CSV files of the processed data, organized by language.
+1) Processed: Contains CSV files of the processed data, organized by language.

-2)Results: Contains results accumulated across the development of the algorithms, all in TXT file format.
+2) Results: Contains results accumulated across the development of the algorithms, all in TXT file format.

-3)Vectors: Contains all the vector representations in different features spaces (see paper) used in the project, organized by language.
+3) Vectors: Contains all the vector representations in different features spaces (see paper) used in the project, organized by language.

 The code based is organized as follows: